Monitor historical trends across a Site

 Choose a time period for which you require the historical trend information; time period availability depends on your Director deployment as follows:

-- Trend reports of up to Last year (365 days) are available in Platinum licensed Sites.
+- Trend reports of up to Last year (365 days) are available in Premium licensed Sites.

-- Trend reports of up to Last month (31 days) are available in Enterprise licensed Sites.
+- Trend reports of up to Last month (31 days) are available in Advanced licensed Sites.

-- Trend reports of up to Last 7 days in non-Platinum and non-Enterprise licensed Sites.
+- Trend reports of up to Last 7 days in non-Premium and non-Advanced licensed Sites.

 - In all Director deployments, sessions, failures, and logon performance trend information are available as graphs and tables when the time period is set to Last month (Ending now) or shorter.
 When the time period is chosen as Last month with a custom ending date or as Last year, the trend information is available as graphs but not as tables.